NACCE 2020 Speaker Resources

 - If you'd like to use our PowerPoint template, please see below.
 This is not mandatory.

-- While NACCE does not record breakout sessions, if you'd like to do so yourself, please contact NACCE member Rob Newman to assist you.
-Here's an example of a session that Rob recorded himself recently.
+- While NACCE does not record breakout sessions, if you'd like to do so yourself, please contact NACCE for tips and recommended instructions.
+Here's an example of a breakout session that NACCE member, Rob Newman, recorded himself.

 Tips for Presenters: